nrv-framework/NRV/docs/usersguide/simulables.rst

    * - threshold
      - float
      - -40
-     - voltage threshold in mV for further spike detection in post-processing, by default set to -40mV, see post-processing files for further help
+     - voltage threshold in mV for further spike detection in post-processing, by default set to -40mV, the :doc:`post-processing section <postproc>` for further help

 Again, for the end-user, four specific methods for intracellular stimulation myelinated axons are available:

-* ``insert_I_Clamp_node``, for which the current clamp is directly applied at a node-of-Ranvier, given its number
+* :meth:`~nrv.nmod.myelinated.insert_I_Clamp_node`, for which the current clamp is directly applied at a node-of-Ranvier, given its number

   .. list-table:: Arguments of current clamp at a node method
       :widths: 15 25 50
       :header-rows: 1

       * - Parameter
         - Type
         - Comment
       * - index
         - int
         - node number of the node to stimulate
       * - t_start
         - float
         - starting time, in ms
       * - duration
         - float
         - duration of the pulse, in ms
       * - amplitude
         - float
-         - amplitude of the pulse (nA)
+        - amplitude of the pulse in nA

-* ``insert_I_Clamp``, for which the current clamp is applied in the fiber with a normalized position
+* :meth:`~nrv.nmod.myelinated.insert_I_Clamp`, for which the current clamp is applied in the fiber with a normalized position

   .. list-table:: Arguments of current clamp method
       :widths: 15 25 50
       :header-rows: 1

       * - Parameter
         - Type
         - Comment
       * - position
         - float
         - relative position over the axon
       * - t_start
         - float
         - starting time, in ms
       * - duration
         - float
         - duration of the pulse, in ms
       * - amplitude
         - float
-         - amplitude of the pulse (nA)
+        - amplitude of the pulse, in nA

-* ``insert_V_Clamp_node``, for which the voltage clamp is directly applied at a node-of-Ranvier, given its number
+* :meth:`~nrv.nmod.myelinated.insert_V_Clamp_node`, for which the voltage clamp is directly applied at a node-of-Ranvier, given its number

   .. list-table:: Arguments of voltage clamp method
       :widths: 15 25 50
       :header-rows: 1

       * - Parameter
         - Type
         - Comment
       * - index
         - int
         - node number of the node to stimulate
       * - stimulus
-         - ``Stimulus object``
+        - :class:`~nrv.utils._stimulus.stimulus`
         - stimulus for the clamp, see corresponding page for more information

-* ``insert_V_Clamp``,  for which the voltage clamp is applied in the fiber with a normalized position
+* :meth:`~nrv.nmod.myelinated.insert_V_Clamp`, for which the voltage clamp is applied in the fiber with a normalized position

   .. list-table:: Arguments of voltage clamp method
       :widths: 15 25 50
       :header-rows: 1

       * - Parameter
         - Type
         - Comment
       * - position
         - float
         - relative position over the axon
       * - stimulus
-         - ``Stimulus object``
+        - :class:`~nrv.utils._stimulus.stimulus`
         - stimulus for the clamp, see corresponding page for more information

 Fascicles